Skip to main content

 2. Drexel University

-Drexel University has been a co-op pioneer since 1919 – operating one of the largest programs in the U.S. More than 1,650 business, industrial, governmental, and other institutions “cooperate” with Drexel in offering students the opportunity to acquire practical experience in employment related to college studies.
+Drexel University has been a co-op pioneer since 1919—operating one of the largest programs in the U.S. An abundance of businesses and industrial, governmental, and other institutions “cooperate” with Drexel in offering students the opportunity to acquire practical employment experience related to college studies.

 Drexel’s International Co-op program provides opportunities for students to live and work abroad.
 International co-op students come from a variety of majors and work on nearly every continent.
 In recent co-op cycles, students have worked in countries including Brazil, China, Greece, Ireland, India, and Japan.